openstack-archive/tripleo-docs/doc/source/introduction/components.rst

 Ironic Inspector project is responsible for inspection of hardware properties for newly enrolled nodes (see also ironic_).

-Ironic Inspector was called ironic-discoverd previously, and the RPM packages are still based on the old version, so they are using the old name for now.

 **How to contribute**

 Ironic Inspector uses `tox <https://tox.readthedocs.org/en/latest/>`_ to manage